gdbroman/broman.blog/posts/bold.md

 featured: true
 ---

-Hundreds of millions of books.
+Millions of books.
 Computational power Neil Armstrong couldn't have dreamt of.
 If we can't think about the future, no one can.
 So why is effectively no one trying?

 ## The Filter Bubble No One Talks About